truongvithien/Clustering/README.md

 # Clustering
-_This is first assignment of the course "Machine Learning in Computer Vision" which holden by Duy-Le Dinh, Dung-Mai Tien at University of Information Technology, Ho Chi Minh City, Viet Nam._
+_This is first assignment of the course "Machine Learning in Computer Vision" which taught by Duy-Le Dinh, Dung-Mai Tien at University of Information Technology, Ho Chi Minh City, Viet Nam._

+---

 ## Language, Library
-_ Language: Python
+- Language: Python
-_ Library: SciLearn, SciImage, NumPy, MathPlot
+- Library: SciLearn, SciImage, NumPy, MathPlot

 ### Using Library:

+---

 ## Datasets
 1. Handwritten Digit Dataset (1797 8x8 images, 10 classes)